shankar4/cardiovascular-systems/GroupA.md

 FGFs (from Wiki): FGFs are multifunctional proteins with a wide variety of effects; they are most commonly mitogens but also have regulatory, morphological, and endocrine effects.
 They stimulate blood vessel growth, and are important in wound healing. <br><br>
 Fibronectin: (From Wiki) -  Fibronectin is a high-molecular weight (~440kDa) glycoprotein of the extracellular matrix that binds to membrane-spanning receptor proteins called integrins.
 Similar to integrins, fibronectin binds extracellular matrix components such as collagen, fibrin, and heparan sulfate proteoglycans.
 Dysregulation of the FGF signalling system underlies a range of diseases, where inhibitors of FGF signalling have shown clinical efficacy. <br><br>

+Laminins: They form high-molecular weight (~400 to ~900 kDa) proteins of the extracellular matrix.
+They are involved in the pathology of a number of organs, including skin, muscle, and nerve.
+In muscle cells, laminin alpha 2 is a component of the bridge that links the actin cytoskeleton to the extracellular matrix.
+In patients with laminin alpha 2 mutations, the bridge is disrupted and mature muscle cells apoptose.
+Congenital muscular dystrophy (CMD) results.